MariiaGulkova/Thesis-blog/Process/TestDay.md

 I also got some interesting examples, namely the game The Stanley Parable, and the film Good Bye, Lenin!

-I will complete my notes from test day tomorrow 14.12.23 as I am dead at the moment

 Person 1